 $259 $1,000 Deductible and $2,500 Max Out Of Pocket (National General)

-HCC, Assurant, and UnitedHealthcare are not always appropriate for persons with pre-existing conditions that have recently lost their group coverage through an employer.
+HCC, National General, and UnitedHealthcare are not always appropriate for persons with pre-existing conditions that have recently lost their group coverage through an employer.
 Purchasing a short-term plan instead of COBRA could possibly cause you to become ineligible for other plans that are “guarantee issue.”
 It is always advisable to review the plan summary and actual policy for specific coverage information.
+Exclusions, limitations, and benefit reductions (if applicable) should also be considered, when compared with guaranteed-approval options.
 We're always happy to help you select the right plan.

 Did You Just Lose Your Medical Benefits?

-Also, if you recently (within last 60 days) have been terminated from an existing individual or employer-provided group plan, you will probably qualify for an SEP (Special Enrollment) which entitles you to enrolling in pre-approved Marketplace contract.
-Whether your income qualifies for a subsidy or not, you will be able to choose coverage from many more carriers than the alternative (short-term or Consumer Driven Health Plan).
+Also, if you recently (within last 60 days) have been terminated from an existing individual or employer-provided group plan, you will probably qualify for an SEP (Special Enrollment) which entitles you to enrolling in a pre-approved Marketplace contract.
+Regardless if your income qualifies for a subsidy, you will be able to choose coverage from many more carriers than the alternative (short-term or Consumer Driven Health Plan).
+Medicare-eligible applicants can also choose policies from carriers that don't currently offer Marketplace plans.
+Cigna, UnitedHealthcare, Anthem, Aetna, and Humana are major companies that offer Senior coverage, but not private plans for applicants under age 65.

 To get your free quotes, you can furnish your zip code at the top of the page (where requested).
 You'll be able to compare temporary plans from UnitedHealthcare and the other top carriers.
-HCC, Anthem, and Assurant also offer plans in many parts of the state.
+HCC, Anthem (also HCC), and National General offer plans in many parts of the state.